aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/BackendFeatures/AmazonGameLiftIntegration/README.md

 The sample game server is a C++ application, that integrates with the Amazon GameLift Server SDK 5.
 It sets up the game server based on server port passed on command line arguments (from the Amazon GameLift fleet configuration), and starts logging to the log file configured in the CloudWatch agent configuration to collect realtime logs to CloudWatch logs.
 It will then start waiting for Amazon GameLift to trigger the callback for game sessions started, after which it will start a 60 second timer to simulate the game session.
 During this time, it will accept TCP socket connections in a separate thread, in which it expects to receive the player session ID, which is validated with the GameLift Server SDK to make sure the correct users are connecting to the server.
 It's worth noting that the sample game server doesn't actually implement any simulation logic, which you would typically do yourself with a physics engine, or using a headless build from your game engine.
 It's also recommended to use UDP-based networking libraries (native to the game engines or other) for fast paced realtime games.

+One key implementation detail to note is that the game server will cancel any existing backfill ticket (for the automatic backfill) when terminating.
+This is important to do to avoid matchmaking players to games that don't exist anymore.

 You will build the game server binary in a container environment with Docker, which will download and build all depencies and build the server itself.
 Optionally you can download the prebuilt binary to get started faster.
 The sample server can be useful if you're building a custom C++ game server (for a custom C++ engine for example).
 For the game engines including Unity and Unreal, you will likely want to run a headless version of the game on the server side.
 See the [Unity and Unreal Game Server Builds with GameLift Plugins](#unity-and-unreal-game-server-builds-with-gamelift-plugins) for details on how to leverage the Amazon GameLift plugins for this.

 ## The Serverless Backend